Frequently Asked Questions

 Unfortunately no. Please contact the Calgary Humane Society , Meow Foundation to learn more about pet supports.

 The Roman Catholic Diocese of Calgary’s Charities & Development Office provides oversight to our non-denominational program.

 Who funds Elizabeth House?

-Funding is provided by the Roman Catholic Diocese of Calgary through its Together in Action campaign, an annual grant from the Sisters of Charity of St. Louis, as well as monies received through various organizations and community/private donors.
+Funding is provided by the Roman Catholic Diocese of Calgary through its Together in Action campaign, an annual grant from the Sisters of Charity of St. Louis, as well as monies received through private donations and various organizations.